Collective investment schemes (CIS)

 What is a collective investment scheme?

 A collective investment scheme (CIS) is an investment fund used for collective investment by investors.
 Investors’ contributions (usually cash) are invested in underlying assets on a pooled basis by an investment manager.
 A CIS can be open-ended or closed-ended or a hybrid form.
-For more information on these terms, see Toolkit: Funds Toolkit—Glossary and other LexisNexis® resources.
 Section 235 of the Financial Services and Markets Act 2000 (FSMA 2000) defines a CIS as: 'any arrangements with respect to property of any description, including money, the purpose or effect of which is to enable persons taking part in the arrangements (whether by becoming owners of the property or any part of it or otherwise) to participate in or receive profits or income arising from the acquisition, holding, management or disposal of the property or sums paid out of such profits or income'.
-For further information on what constitutes a CIS and the CIS, management of alternative investment
+For further information on what constitutes a CIS, available exemptions, and the treatment of regulated and unregulated CIS (UCIS), see Practice Note: Collective investment schemes—essentials.

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.